6 Hikes You Have to Do in Egmont National Park

 The big one!
 This is your chance to hike the most prominent feature in the Egmont National Park: Mt Taranaki.
 The challenge should not be taken lightly, in fact, those who are inexperienced at these hardcore hikes usually go with a guide.
 An ice axe, crampons and mountaineering experience are essential if there is ice on the upper slopes of the mountain – most likely in winter.
-However you tackle Mt Taranaki, be prepared for changing weather and ever-changing views.
+However, you tackle Mt Taranaki, be prepared for changing weather and ever-changing views.

-Starting at the Egmont National Park Visitor Centre at the end of Egmont Road off State Highway 3, take the boardwalk passed the Camphouse and to Translator Road.
+Starting at the Egmont National Park Visitor Centre at the end of Egmont Road off State Highway 3, take the boardwalk past the Camphouse and to Translator Road.
 There’s a tough 1h30min walk to the TV translator and Tahurangi Lodge.
 Afterwards, you emerge at high altitude.
 On a clear day, take the time to take in the surroundings like the Tasman Sea and even the Tongariro National Park volcanoes!

 As you continue, take the Around The Mountain Track to Hongi’s Valley.
 A tough climb awaits up the stairs and a zigzag track to a rock lava flow called The Lizard.
 Be careful not to dislodge any rocks on the way up.
 This could be pretty painful for those walking further down the track.

 You’ve made it!
 The summit!
 It’s amazing how far you can see on a clear day, for example, look to the Kaikoura Range in the South Island.
 You’ll see most the features on the mountain and national park from here.
 After you have finished congratulating yourself for your epic climb, return via the same track, which is much faster than the ascent.